cczysz/cczysz/README.md

 Bioinformaticist Scientist and Python developer with [NCI-GDC](https://github.com/NCI-GDC/) at University of Chicago's [Center for Data Intensive Science](https://github.com/uc-cdis/).

+You can find more of my professional code in [my CTDS account](https://github.com/czyszCTDS).
 <!--
 **cczysz/cczysz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.